 "Jump" is the name of the program that NürnbergMesse has been using since 2016 to establish more female managers in the company and thus contribute to gender equality.
 This has been successful: Since the start of the program, the proportion of female managers has risen by 66 percent.
 The third Jump year started last year.
-Four of the current participants tell us how the program helps female employees to cross gender divides.
+The current participants tell us how the program helps female employees to cross gender divides.

 Dear colleagues, you are part of the third round of the Jump program.
 How did you get involved?

 Martina: To participate in Jump, you have to apply for the program with a letter of motivation and a CV.
 It should outline your motivations and development goals and why you want to take on more responsibility.
 The number of participants is limited to six or seven each year.
 Around 25 female colleagues applied for our year.
 A jury consisting of employees from the HR department, the works council and the management selects the candidates.